 Electret ionization chambers (EICs) provide a cumulative measure of environmental gamma exposure in the field.
 Results are published in quarterly reports.

 Our INL OP conducts independent radiation monitoring for a variety of purposes:

-- Independently determine whether INL activities pose a threat to public health and to the environment
+- Independently determine whether INL activities pose a threat to public health and the environment.

-- Provide historical and real-time background measurements and timely measurements in the event of a future atmospheric radiological release due to INL operations or a radiological accident
+- Provide historical and real-time measurements in the event of an atmospheric radiological release or accident.

-Many sources of penetrating radiation are measured by HPIC, including cosmic radiation from deep space, ionizing radiation from the sun, gamma-emitting radionuclides distributed in the soils, and air-borne gamma-emitting radionuclides (cloud gamma) attributed to radon and its progeny as well as potential contributions from INL operations.
+Many sources of penetrating radiation are measured by HPIC, including cosmic radiation from deep space, ionizing radiation from the sun, gamma-emitting radionuclides distributed in the soils, and airborne gamma-emitting radionuclides (i.e., cloud gamma) attributed to radon and its progeny, and potential contributions from INL operations.

-It is neither feasible, nor appropriate, for DEQ to monitor at all possible locations.
-Therefore, locations are prioritized in terms of areas where climatology and dose projection models predict that contaminants are representative of transport and accumulation mechanisms.
-Additionally, HPIC monitoring locations are co-located with NOAA Mesonet towers to provide redundancy in data collection (by NOAA) in the event that the DEQ telemetry system and polling hardware fail.
+It is not feasible for INL OP staff to monitor all possible locations.
+Locations are prioritized by area, climatology, and dose projection model data.
+HPIC monitoring locations are co-located with National Oceanic and Atmospheric Administration (NOAA) Mesonet towers to provide redundancy in data collection in the event of equipment failure.